Third Coast Ocean Force Aims to Prevent Great Lakes Drownings

 2. Rip Current Public Service Announcements (PSA’s) A summer-long campaign via TV news Medias, newspaper Medias, social media networking, online forums, blogging, etc.

-On Sunday, June 5, the project’s first rescue training event took place in St. Joseph (pictures shown here), with 20 participants taking part in a Surfboard rescue class that included in-water training (see this article from the Herald-Palladium).
+On Sunday, June 5, the project’s first rescue training event took place in St. Joseph (pictures shown here), with 20 participants taking part in a Surfboard rescue class that included in-water training.

 We have another “Surfboard Rescue Techniques Class Scheduled for Sunday, July 17, 2011 in Frankfort, MI – there are also request for this class in Michigan City, IN; Chicago, IL; Milwaukee, WI; Sheboygan, WI; and Duluth, MN.